Digital1O1/Data_Structures/Geeks For Geeks DSA/Data Structures/Array/array_notes.md

 		return n;

 	int i;
+  /*
+    Start at the end of the array
+    Moves from right to left until it finds an element smaller than the key */
 	for (i = n - 1; (i >= 0 && arr[i] > key); i--)
-		arr[i + 1] = arr[i];
+    // Moves one position to the right arr[i + 1] = arr[i];

+  // Ensures the key is placed to the RIGHT
 	arr[i + 1] = key;

 	return (n + 1);